TITANMQ/url-shortener/README.md

 }
 ```

-If successful then you should recieve a similar JSON response:
+If successful then you should receive a similar JSON response:
 ```json
 {
     "data": {